tactful-ai/flask-faster-api/README.md

-# flask-faster-api
+# courses-API
-A Fast API style support for Flask.
-Gives you MyPy types with the flexibility of flask
+This is courses api created with python, flask, and other flask extensions.